Independent Contractor Determination

 Relationship between the parties: The nature of the relationship may be evidenced by:

-- A written contract: The PSA agreement constitutes the contract.
-In situations where the independent contractor relationship is somewhat unclear but the total value of the agreement is less than $2000, voluntary use of the PSA would help support the existence of an independent contractor relationship.
+- A written contract: The PSCA agreement constitutes the contract.
+In situations where the independent contractor relationship is somewhat unclear but the total value of the agreement is less than $2000, voluntary use of the PSCA would help support the existence of an independent contractor relationship.

 - The permanency of the position: A long-term continuous relationship is indicative of an employment situation.
 In contrast, an independent contractor may have ISU as a client for a number of years as specific situations or tasks arise but they would not be working exclusively for ISU over a long period of time.